DIY Fold-Away Braai Table

 The legs of the table tuck under the top for easy storage, and a handle attached to the front makes it portable.
-The table is made from 90 x 19mm Meranti - you can also use Pine - sealed with a Woodoc exterior finish.
+The table is made from 90 x 19mm Meranti - you can also use pine - sealed with a quality exterior sealer.

 YOU WILL NEED:

 12 of A - Top slat - 480 x 90 x 19mm

 2 of B - Long side piece - 1060 x 90 x 19mm

 2 of C - Short side piece - 400 x 90 x 19mm

 4 of D - Leg - 730 x 90 x 19mm

 2 of E - Leg stretchers - 400 x 90 x 19mm